Docker Deployment

 git pull

 Docker Compose rebuilds only the images that have changed.
-The database volume is preserved, so your data remains intact.
+Database volumes are preserved.

 • Replace default secrets.
-Always set a strong, unique JWT_SECRET and POSTGRES_PASSWORD in production.
+Always set strong, unique JWT_SECRET, POSTGRES_PASSWORD, MINIO_ACCESS_KEY, and MINIO_SECRET_KEY values.

 • Use a reverse proxy.
-Place Nginx, Caddy, or Traefik in front of the services to handle SSL termination and route traffic to the correct ports.
+Place Nginx, Caddy, or Traefik in front of the services to handle SSL termination and domain routing.

 • Back up the database.
-Schedule regular backups of the pgdata volume or use pg_dump inside the database container.
+Schedule regular backups using pg_dump:

 • Resource limits.
-Consider setting memory and CPU limits on each service in the Compose file for predictable resource usage.
+Consider setting memory and CPU limits on each service for predictable resource usage.